 Embracing Planning Transformation

-July’s Peer Session included some fascinating insights about how members are tackling their planning transformations by creating solutions and processes that can collect additional drivers to create Machine Learning forecasts that will reform their company’s supply chains.
+July’s Roundtable included some fascinating insights about how members are tackling their planning transformations by creating solutions and processes that can collect additional drivers to create Machine Learning forecasts that will reform their company’s supply chains.
 To conclude the discussion, a member suggested that the topic for the next meeting should centre on how to collect additional drivers and assess if they should supersede existing ones.